 Can you use Arduino to control a Hot Wire CNC foam cutter, is a question I get more frequently now.

-It’s a little bit more involved than using LinuxCNC or Mach3 with parallel port controller card.
-So this article will show how I will convert my parallel port foam cutter to use a Arduino micro controller.
-Here’s a link to my diy hot wire foam cutter if you like to build your own http://www.rckeith.co.uk/cnc-hot-wire-foam-cutter/
+It’s a little bit more involved than using LinuxCNC or Mach3 with the parallel port controller card.
+So this article will show how I will convert my parallel port foam cutter to use an Arduino microcontroller.
+Here’s a link to my DIY hot wire foam cutter if you like to build your own http://www.rckeith.co.uk/cnc-hot-wire-foam-cutter/

 Why use an Arduino Micro Controller